jcodybaker/snip/README.md

 ```

 ## Todo / Bugs / Feature Requests
-This software is currently pre-1.0, meaning that while it works, the feature set is non complete.
+This software is currently pre-1.0, meaning that while it works, the feature set is non-complete.
 If you desire
- additional functionality or want to nominate one of the below-listed items for higer priority, please file an issue on
+ additional functionality or want to nominate one of the below-listed items for higher priority, please file an issue on
  this project or contact me at cody@codybaker.com.

 * Regex matching / targets